rajeshpleti/SITHARAMA/Elysium search index .md

 The first index pattern you create is automatically designated as the default pattern, but you can set any index pattern as the default.
 The default index pattern is automatically selected when you first open Discover or create a visualization from scratch.

 1. In Index patterns, click the index pattern name.
-2. Click the star icon (Star icon).
+2. Click the star icon.

 ### Delete an index pattern
 This action removes the pattern from the list of saved objects in Kibana.
 You will not be able to recover field formatters, scripted fields, source filters, and field popularity data associated with the index pattern.
 Deleting an index pattern does not remove any indices or data documents from Elasticsearch.